backand/docs/docs/getting_started/hosting.md

 ### Deploy the Angular Project

-To deploy your local Angular project run this command:
+To deploy and sync your local Angular project folder, run this command:

 ```bash
   backand sync --app {{appName}} --master {{master-token}} --user {{user-token}} --folder /path/to/project/folder